 PURE OLIVE*: PALM OIL FREE - *may contain up to 20% COCO OIL (except in winter)

-As the soap is authentic and handmade, don't be surprised by the following findings:
+As it is authentic and handmade, don't be surprised by the following :

 Your 300 grams cube only weighs 270g?
-Don't panic.
-The weight of Marseille soap is taken from fresh soap and then fluctuates constantly during the drying process.
+No need to panic.
+The soap is weighed fresh.
+It is normal for the weight to fluctuate during the drying process.

-Marseille soap is subject to desiccation, it dries out.
-Therefore, as it dries, it loses weight.
-Over time, the water evaporates.
-Depending on the degree of drying, the soap can weigh from 5% to about 25% less than its fresh weight (220g for a 300g soap).
+This phenomenon is called desiccation, it means that over time the soap, continually dries out.
+And as it dries, it loses weight, because the water it contains evaporates.
+Depending on the degree of drying, the soap can weigh from 5% to 25% less than its fresh weight (so 220g for a 300g soap).

 The degree of drying

 The soap is produced by the Le Sérail soap factory.
 Its degree of drying varies according to the date of production.
-The more recent the production date, the "wetter" the soap.
+A recent production date, means a soap that is not very dry.

-Do your soaps seem too soft for your taste?
-All you have to do is leave it to dry in the open air on receipt.
-The weather, and in particular the humidity level, also have a say in the manufacturing and drying process.
+If the soaps you have received in your order seem too soft for you, all you have to do is leave them to airdry in the open air on receipt.
+The soaps are sensitive to weather conditions, in particular humidity level, which have an impact on the appearance of the end product and on the drying process.